 Either by himself or with the band, CJ now ministers in many correctional institutions across the United States.
 In a concert setting, CJ brings the audience into worship, shares special music, and always brings inspiring messages encouraging believers to reconnect and strengthen their commitment and walk with the Lord.
 For those that have never had the opportunity to receive the best gift available in this lifetime, they are invited to a relationship with their Creator!

 CJ has been happily married to his wife, Laury, since 1988.
-Their daughter, Lynelle, is married and has served on staff with Youth With A Mission (YWAM).
-Their son, CJ IV, is a senior in high school.
+Their daughter, Lynelle, is married and has served on staff with YWAM, and currently works as the Associate to the Producer on the Mike Huckabee Show on TBN.
+Their son, CJ IV, is a musician and photographer, working with 2nd CHANCE currently.
 They both sing and are musically gifted.
-They minister in music together as a family as often as possible!
+The whole family ministers in music together as often as possible!

 A message from CJ: